infinilabs/coco-app/docs/content.en/docs/release-notes/_index.md

 - fix: new chat assistant id not found #603
 - fix: resolve regex error on older macOS versions #605
 - fix: fix chat log update and sorting issues #612
+- fix: resolved an issue where number keys were not working on the web #616

 ### ✈️ Improvements